singerdmx/flutter-quill/README.md

 https://pub.dev/packages/flutter_quill

-This library use [Quill] as an internal data format.
+This library uses [Quill] as an internal data format.
 Use `_controller.document.toDelta()` to extract it or use `_controller.document.toPlainText()` for plain text.

 Default branch `master` is on channel `master`.
 To use channel `stable`, switch to branch `stable`.